pitems/pokedexFlutter/README.md

 THis is a base 1.0 for a Pokedex App

-## Installing and runnung the project
+## Installing and running the project

 The app is developed in flutter version 3.3.6 using the Flutter Version Manager(FVM)